During cold weather, it’s important to keep yourself and the people around you – warm, safe and well.

-- Health advice – If you have an urgent medical concerns call NHS 111.
-The team can access a nurse, emergency dentist, or even a GP.
+- Health advice – If you have urgent medical concerns, call NHS 111.
+The team can access a nurse, an emergency dentist, or a GP.

 Keep warm, Keep well

-Here’s a bunch of advice that you can follow to help people keep well over this cold spell.
+Here’s some advice that you can follow to help people keep well over this cold spell.

-- Stay well this winter – NHS advice to help those people who are most at risk of illness during winter to take steps to stay well, including make sure you get your flu jab.
-Pharmacies offer flu vaccinations in Shropshire.
+- Stay well this winter – NHS advice to help those people who are most at risk of illness during winter to take steps to stay well, including making sure you get your flu jab.

 - Keep well and warm – Government advice on staying well in cold weather, covering issues such as financial help, healthy lifestyle and heating.